Dasharo System Features

 BIOS boot medium lock

-- enabled/disables flash protection on the vboot recovery firmware partition.
+- enables/disables flash protection on the vboot recovery firmware partition.
 Disable it if you need access to whole flash with flashrom.Enable SMM BIOS write protection

 Networking Options